 Manage Makerspaces on Campus

 While having a makerspace at your K-12 school, college, or university can foster creativity, it also comes with the risk of injury.
-To protect students, faculty, staff, and possibly even the community, it’s important to address concerns.
+To protect students, faculty, staff, and possibly even the community, it’s important to address safety concerns.

 Key Considerations For Makerspaces